-For each AHP project, each of the project sponsors and, with respect to rental projects only, the project owner (Obligor) shall pay all charges and expenses incurred by the Bank or the Member (including reasonable attorneys' fees and expenses) in connection with (a) any investigation by the Bank or the Member with respect to the AHP Agreement, any related document or any other AHP requirement as it relates to the project; (b) the enforcement, protection or preservation of any right or claim of the Bank or the Member against the project sponsor or project owner under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project; or (c) the collection of any amounts due under the AHP Agreement, any related document, or any other AHP requirement, any related document, or any other AHP Agreement, any related document, or any other AHP Agreement, any related document, or any other AHP Agreement, any related document, or any other AHP Agreement as it relates to the project; or (c) the collection of any amounts due under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project.
-As used herein, "related document" includes, but is not limited to, the retention/recapture documents required by the AHP Agreement and the Regulation.
+For each AHP project, each of the project sponsors and, with respect to rental projects only, the project owner (Obligor) shall pay all charges and expenses incurred by the Bank or the Member (including reasonable attorneys' fees and expenses) in connection with (a) any investigation by the Bank or the Member with respect to the AHP Agreement, any related document or any other AHP requirement as it relates to the project; (b) the enforcement, protection or preservation of any right or claim of the Bank or the Member against the project sponsor or project owner under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project; or (c) the collection of any amounts due under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project; or (a) the collection of any amounts due under the project.
+As used herein, "related document," includes, but is not limited to, the retention/recapture documents required by the AHP Agreement and the Regulation.